rfeinman/pytorch-minimize/docs/source/api/index.rst

     Minimizer
     Minimizer.step

 The :class:`Minimizer` class inherits from :class:`torch.optim.Optimizer` and constructs an object that holds the state of the provided variables.
 Unlike the functional API, which expects parameters to be a single Tensor, parameters can be passed to :class:`Minimizer` as iterables of Tensors.
-The class serves as a wrapper for :func:`minimize` and can use any of its methods (selected via the `method` argument) to perform unconstrained minimization.
+The class serves as a wrapper for :func:`torchmin.minimize()` and can use any of its methods (selected via the `method` argument) to perform unconstrained minimization.

 .. autosummary::
     :toctree: generated